bnolan/wedding/transport.md

 layout: default
 ---

-# Getting to Point Lookout, North Stradbroke Island
+# Getting to Point Lookout

-Even though we're getting married on a far away island in a (sub)tropical sea, getting there shouldn't be too hard.
+Even though we're getting married on a far away island (North Stradbroke Island) in a (sub)tropical sea, getting there shouldn't be too hard.

 ## Fly to Brisbane